PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-06-12-sorted-list.md

 A `Comparator` takes two values and returns either `1`, `0` or `-1` depending on whether or not the first value was greater than, equal to, or less than the second value.
 In this case we are using `Int.compare()` as the `Comparator`.

-Also in this example the values are randomly created between 1 and 20.
+Also, in this example the values are randomly created between 1 and 20.
 This is a little more interesting to look at.

 When running, it looks like this: